 Be in harmony with each breath, each moment, and know that in giving yourself this time to develop awareness and a steadiness of attention you are nourishing spirit, head and heart.
 Let it be an adventure, and in the silence and the stillness that comes with practice you’ll discover wonders here for you, now.

-From the forthcoming book Here for Now: Living Well with Cancer through Mindfulness, by
+From the forthcoming book Here for Now: Living Well with Cancer through Mindfulness by Elana Rosenbaum.

 Sign up for Tricycle’s newsletters